Search: 428 results

 Verse ConceptsLightningGod Appearing In FireGod Is Light

-He delivered me from my strong enemy, from them that hated me: for they were too strong for me.
+He delivered me from my strong enemy, From them that hated me; For they were mightier than I.

 Verse ConceptsGod, As SaviorGod Saving From EnemiesOvercoming Enemies